Kasper Dolberg

-Kasper Dolberg Rasmussen ([ˈkʰæspɐ ˈtʌlˌpɛɐ̯ˀ]; born 6 October 1997) is a Danish professional footballer who plays as a forward for Bundesliga club 1899 Hoffenheim, on loan from Nice.
-He also represents the Denmark national team.
+Kasper Dolberg Rasmussen ([ˈkʰæspɐ ˈtʌlˌpɛɐ̯ˀ]; born 6 October 1997) is a Danish professional footballer who plays as a striker for Eredivisie club Ajax and the Denmark national team.

 Dolberg made his senior debut at Silkeborg IF in May 2015.
 He joined Ajax in July 2015 and made his debut for the club in July 2016.
 He represented Denmark at under-16, under-17, under-19 and under-21 level before making his senior international debut in November 2016.

-In May 2020, Dolberg was voted as player of the year by the fans of his club OGC Nice.
+In May 2020, Dolberg was voted as player of the year by the fans of his club Nice.
 While at Ajax, he was named Dutch Football Talent of the year after his first season in the Eredivisie in 2017.

 Club career

 Silkeborg IF

 On 17 May 2015, he made his senior debut for Silkeborg IF in a Danish Superliga game against Brøndby IF, replacing Adeola Lanre Runsewe after 63 minutes in a 0-2 loss.